Estate Planning & Trust Services – Protect Your Family, Assets & Legacy

-Why People Hire Smith Will & Trust
+Why People Hire Us for Estate Planning & Trust Services

-Our clients want more than paperwork—they want a plan that works in real life.
-We take the mystery out of Florida estate planning by explaining your options in plain English, preparing documents that comply with Florida law, and making sure your plan is properly executed and funded.
+Our clients want more than paperwork; they want a plan that works in real life.
+At Smith Will & Trust, we take the mystery out of Florida estate planning and trust services by explaining your options in plain English, preparing documents that comply with Florida law, and ensuring your plan is properly executed and funded.

 When you hire us, you get:

-- Clarity: Straightforward advice and plain-language summaries of your options.
+Clarity: Straightforward advice and plain-language summaries of your options.

 - Probate & Trust Administration: When someone passes away, we guide personal representatives and trustees through the Florida probate process or trust administration from start to finish—handling notices, creditor windows, accountings, and distributions on time.

-- Trust Litigation: When disputes arise, we step in to enforce fiduciary duties, demand accountings, and seek trustee removal or court intervention when needed.
+- TRUST LITIGATION: When disputes arise, we step in to enforce fiduciary duties, demand accountings, and seek trustee removal or court intervention when needed.
 Our goal is to protect beneficiaries and keep the process on track.

 - Real Estate: We prepare and record deeds that meet Florida’s witness requirements, homestead protections, and recording rules so property transfers are clean and legally enforceable.